Mordred491/HyperWatch/README.md

 ### Developer & Trader Tools
 - 💚 WebSocket health checks with automatic reconnects
-- 🛠 Modular design for developer-friendly customization
+- 🛠 Modular design for developer-friendly customization — components are reusable without rebuilding core
 - 🔍 Professional-grade filtering to focus on market-moving activity
-- ✅ Complete blockchain verification with transaction hashes
+- ⚡ Modular architecture allows developers to extend HyperWatch to monitor multiple wallets
+- 💡 Note: HyperWatch currently tracks a single wallet, but it’s designed to be easily upgraded

 ### Sample Alert Output